 Finally, add the donuts to a cooling rack.

 - Butterscotch Bottom Pumpkin Spice Cheesecake

 Eat warm or let cool.
-Can be stored in an air tight container on the counter for up to 3 days.
+They can be stored in an airtight container on the counter for up to 3 days.
 And here you are….

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!